Who is NJ Sen. Cory Booker's fiancée, Alexis Lewis?

 Also that month, appearing on The Shade Room, Booker spilled a bit more: He said the pair were “fixed up by a friend.”
 Lewis, who works in real estate, was living in Los Angeles at the time, Booker said, but she hails from Washington, D.C.

-The former Newark mayor admitted to internet-sleuthing Lewis, who he did not name and has stayed out of the public’s eye.
+The former Newark mayor admitted to internet-sleuthing Lewis, whom he did not name and who has stayed out of the public’s eye.

 “Who goes on a date anymore without doing a full Google search on somebody?”
 Booker told The Shade Room’s Thembi Mawema.
 “I got everything I could get on her off the internet, I did not employ the FBI in my dating.”